 When you’re trying to figure out who your target blog reader is, get specific!
 Are they male or female?
 How old are they?
 Are they in college, set in their career, or are full-time homemakers?
 Are they bloggers?
 Finally, and most importantly, what are you going to help them with?
 If you blog about beauty and fashion for college students and want to help your audience feel beautiful about themselves and learn to do gorgeous makeup, it doesn’t benefit your blog to write a blog post about your favorite slow cooker dinner.
 That’s not what your audience comes to you to learn about, and you’re going to end up pulling in people with that post who don’t care at all about the rest of your blog.
 And sometimes, that can be a pricey mistake.

 For the first year of blogging, I wrote a lot about wedding planning because I was planning my own wedding.
 That’s what I was excited about that the time.
 I have a ton of wedding planning posts that drive in a lot of traffic.
 And I made a pretty extensive lead magnet for my email list that consisted of the ultimate wedding planning checklist.
-And now, over a year after my wedding, I’m still paying for people on my email list who signed up for that list and haven’t opened an email since.
-Having those people on my email list simply doesn’t benefit me because they’re never going to buy what I’m selling.
-They aren’t interested in learning about how to manage their time between a blog and a full-time job.
-And all those people who still visit my blog from a wedding planning post they found on Pinterest are likely disappointed when they realize I haven’t written about wedding planning in a year.
+And for a long time after, I still paid for people on my email list who signed up for that list and haven’t opened an email since.
+Having those people on my email list simply didn’t benefit me because they’re never going to buy what I’m selling, and I eventually ended up purging my list of those who weren’t opening my emails.

 Basically, writing content that isn’t focused on your target blog reader is a waste of your time and your money.
 You might be building up your blog traffic, but it’s useless traffic.
 Just because you’re attracting an audience doesn’t mean you’re attracting the right audience.